 We hope that clears things up for you!
 Still have questions?
 Let us know in the comments below and we’ll do our best to answer.

 So you’ve ran a WooRank Review on your website, now what?
-Enter WooRank Projects.
-The idea behind starting a WooRank Project is to give you the resources you need to optimize your website for search, usability, conversions and promotions.
-This tutorial is a step-by-step example of how to understand and accomplish a task in your WooRank Project.
+Enter WooRank Advanced Reviews.
+The idea behind starting a WooRank Advanced Review is to give you the resources you need to optimize your website for search, usability, conversions and promotions.
+This tutorial is a step-by-step example of how to understand and accomplish a task in the marketing plan of your WooRank Advanced Review.

-On the WooRank overview page, click on the star symbol to the left of your website URL in order to ‘Start a Project’, as shown in the screenshot below:
+On the WooRank overview page, click on the star symbol to the left of your website URL in order to ‘Optimize this site’ and start an Advanced Review, as shown in the screenshot below:

-Or, simply start a project from the WooRank Website Review page, as shown below:
+Or, simply start an Advanced Review from the WooRank Website Review page by clicking the ‘Optimize this site’ button, as shown below:

 Step 2.
 Choose a Task:

-Now that you have started a project you will see four tabs on the left of the screen that show you information about your site on WooRank.
-These tabs are titled – Website Review, Dashboard, Marketing Plan and Settings.
+Now that you have started an Advanced Review you will see three main tabs on the left of the screen that show you information about your site on WooRank.
+These tabs are titled – Advanced Review, Marketing Plan and Settings.

-NOTE: If a particular task has already been implemented on your site, check off the box and the task will be considered done in your WooRank Project.
+NOTE: If a particular task has already been implemented on your site, check off the box and the task will be considered done in your WooRank marketing plan.

 Step 3.
 Follow the Steps in the Task.